 Another safety issue related to working with heavy machinery is related to operators getting on and off of the rigs that they will be working on.
 While this is something that they often do several times per day, it can be quite dangerous.

-There are many things that contribute to these types of injuries.
+Many things contribute to these types of injuries.
 One major thing to keep in mind is that many machines are parked in difficult positions which can make entering and leaving the cab quite hard.
 In addition, these machines can get dusty or even wet, which can make them very slippery.
-Taking extra precaution whenever entering or leaving these large machines is very important.
+Taking extra precautions whenever entering or leaving these large machines is very important.

 Fact #3 – Slight Heights

-Everyone knows that people frequently have to work in very high places when on a construction sites.
-When working hundreds of feet off the ground, people will be wearing safety harnesses (similar to this) and other equipment to help ensure they are kept safe.
+Everyone knows that people frequently have to work in very high places when on construction sites.
+When working hundreds of feet off the ground, people will be wearing safety harnesses and other equipment to help ensure they are kept safe.
 What people often overlook, however, is that they can get seriously hurt when working even just 5-10 feet up.